Gabe Kapler: Jewish heritage

 Kapler is Jewish, and to honor his heritage, has a Star of David tattooed on his left calf, with the inscription "Strong Willed, Strong Minded" in Hebrew, and the post-Holocaust motto "Never Again" with a flame and the dates of the Holocaust on his right calf.
 He describes his background as "culturally Jewish....
 I was—and am—proud of my heritage, but don't practice religion," and as to being a Jewish Major Leaguer said: "That's something I take great pride in....
 I'm very interested in my heritage and I'm very proud of who I am."
 He has 14 total tattoos.

 Kapler has been given the nickname Hebrew Hammer due to his frequent longball hits, along with his muscularity and the fact that he is Jewish.
 It later became the nickname of Ryan Braun, who is also Jewish, and was Kapler's teammate on the Brewers.
 On August 8, 2005, while playing for the Red Sox, Kapler took the field in the 9th inning along with Kevin Youkilis and Adam Stern, setting a "record" for the most Jewish players on the field at one time in American League history and the most in Major League Baseball history since four Jews took the field for the New York Giants in a game in 1941.

 In 2008, with his career 69th home run he passed Art Shamsky and Lou Boudreau for 9th on the all-time list for home runs by Jewish major leaguers.
 Kapler was the unanimous winner of the 2008 Jewish Comeback Player of the Year award.
 Through 2018, he was 5th all-time in career stolen bases (behind Brad Ausmus) and 9th all-time in career doubles (behind Sid Gordon) among Jewish major league baseball players.

 In 2018, Kapler became the eighth Jewish manager in MLB history.
-He joined Bob Melvin, Brad Ausmus, Jeff Newman, Norm Sherry, Lou Boudreau, Andy Cohen, and Lipman Pike.
+He joined Bob Melvin, Brad Ausmus, Jeff Newman, Norm Sherry, Andy Cohen, and Lipman Pike.